Ghazi University

+In 2025, Nature published an article placing the university high among those with the largest amount of academic paper retractions as of 2024.

 History

 In 1998, the University of Agriculture, Faisalabad opened its sub-campus as a college of agriculture at Dera Ghazi Khan.
 In 2004, Bahauddin Zakariya University also established its sub-campus there.
 On 11 July 2014 the College of Agriculture DG Khan, BZU Sub-campus, Postgraduate Degree College and Ghazi Medical College were given the status of Ghazi University Dera Ghazi Khan.

 Administration

 The university has an administration office at City Campus.

 Departments

 Currently there are four faculties and 21 departments working at Ghazi University: